iechor/docs/content/compose/file-watch.md

           path: package.json
 ```

-In this example, when running `docker compose up --watch`, a container for the `web` service is launched using an image built from the `Dockerfile` in the project's root.
+In this example, when running `iechor compose up --watch`, a container for the `web` service is launched using an image built from the `iEchorfile` in the project's root.
 The `web` service runs `npm start` for its command, which then launches a development version of the application with Hot Module Reload enabled in the bundler (Webpack, Vite, Turbopack, etc).

 After the service is up, the watch mode starts monitoring the target directories and files.